Any28Flo/my-first-boostrap-template/README.md

 **All your work will happen inside *starter_code* so first enter *starter_code*  and start coding**.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
+All designs are in `/design` folder.
+You will find mobile, tablet and desktop version of the design.

 Your task is to build the project